esphome/esphome-docs/devices/sonoff_t1_uk_3gang_v1.1.rst

         output: blue_led

-Above example also showcases an important concept of esphome: IDs and linking.
-In order to make all components in esphome as much "plug and play" as possible, you can use IDs to define them in one area, and simply pass that ID later on.
-For example, above you can see an PWM (dimmer) output being created with the ID ``blue_led`` for the blue LED.
+Above example also showcases an important concept of ESPHome: IDs and linking.
+In order to make all components in ESPHome as "plug and play" as possible, you can use IDs to define them in one area, and simply pass that ID later on.
+For example, above you can see a PWM (dimmer) output being created with the ID ``blue_led`` for the blue LED.
 Later on it is then transformed into a :doc:`monochromatic light </components/light/monochromatic>`.
 If you additionally want the buttons to control the relays, look at `the complete Sonoff T1 UK 3 Gang